ehetherington/libtinylogger/guide/performance.md

 This means that very few large outliers were encountered in these runs.
 There were other runs where there were very large maximums, and apparently several of them, and the mean was noticably larger than the mean.
-Since the min, median and mean measurements in these runs were all very close, they seem reliable.
+Since the min, median and mean measurements in these runs were all very close, the minimums seem to be a reliable indication of the message rate.

 ### XW6600
 In the following discussion, the results from the XW6600 are considered.